saurabhpro/JAVA/JavaCon/README.md

 very high level of abstraction, like we’re doing right here.

-Here’s an example: If I’m your laundry object, you can give me your dirty clothes and send me a message that says, “Can you get my clothes laundered, please.”
+Here’s an example: If I’m your laundry object, you can give me your dirty clothes and send me a message that says, “Can you get Interface clothes laundered, please.”
 I happen to know where the best laundry place in San Francisco is.
-And I speak English, and I have dollars in my pockets.
+And I speak English, and I have dollars in Interface pockets.
 So I go out and hail a taxicab and tell the driver to take me to this place in San Francisco.
 I go get your clothes laundered, I jump back in the cab, I get back here.
 I give you your clean clothes and say, “Here are your clean clothes.”